 Your comprehensive examination is an oral and written presentation of the first three chapters of your proposed dissertation.
 The comprehensive examination is assessed by your dissertation chairperson and your dissertation committee.
-You will submit your comprehensive exam to your dissertation chairperson who will read and make recommendations prior to sending the three chapters to your committee.
-During your comprehensive examination, the members of your dissertation committee will make additional recommendations before you submit a formal dissertation proposal.
+You will submit your comprehensive During your comprehensive examination, the members of your dissertation committee will make additional recommendations before you submit a formal dissertation proposal.
 Your Comprehensive Examination should be submitted within 6 months after finishing your final academic course.
 Your IRB and your Research Topic Approval Form (RTAF) is also submitted to your committee at this time.
 You are advised to bring a tape recorder to this meeting to record faculty suggestions intended to improve your dissertation proposal.